 - Mercy Hospital Oklahoma City is the state's first hospital to earn Advanced Certification for Comprehensive Stroke Centers by The Joint Commission.

-- In 2020, Mercy Hospital Oklahoma City received an A grade in The Leapfrog Group’s Spring 2020 Hospital Safety Grades, for six consecutive times.
+- Mercy Hospital Oklahoma City received an A grade in The Leapfrog Group’s Spring 2021 Hospital Safety Grafor the eighth consecutive grading period.

 - In 2021, Mercy Hospital Oklahoma City was named an IBM Watson Health 100 Top Hospital winner for the sixth time (2021, 2020, 2019, 2018, 1993, 1994).
 In 2018, IBM Watson recognized also the hospital with an Everest Award.